 Eating, Diet, and Nutrition

 Limiting intake of fats, cholesterol, sodium, and sugar can help prevent atherosclerosis, which can lead to RAS.
 Most sodium in the diet comes from salt.
-A healthy diet that prevents people from becoming overweight or obese can also help prevent atherosclerosis.
+A healthy diet that prevents people from becoming overweight or developing obesity can also help prevent atherosclerosis.
 People with RAS that has caused decreased kidney function should limit their intake of protein, cholesterol, sodium, and potassium to slow the progression of kidney failure.
-More information about nutrition for CKD is provided in the NIDDK health topics, Eating Right for Chronic Kidney Disease and Nutrition for Advanced Chronic Kidney Disease in Adults.
+More information about nutrition for CKD is provided in the NIDDK health topics, Eating Right for Chronic Kidney Disease and Diet & Nutrition for Adults with Advanced Chronic Kidney Disease.
 People should talk with their health care provider about what diet is right for them.